 Breast Implant Options

-Beyond the decision to have augmentation surgery, you’ll also need to make a variety of other decisions, such as the type of implants you want.
+Beyond the decision to have augmentation surgery, you’ll also need to make a variety of other decisions (with the help of your surgeon), such as the type of implants you want.
+Your doctor will discuss with you the pros and cons of each and will help you decide what is best for you.
 Here are the options:

 - Saline implants — A outer silicone shell is filled with sterile saline solution.
 Saline implants are placed empty and filled once in the breast pocket, requiring a smaller incision.
 Saline implants are more prone to rippling than silicone.

-- Silicone implants — These implants are filled with medical-grade silicone.
+- Silicone implants — These implants are filled with medical-grade silicone, also known as Gummy bear implants.
 Today’s silicone is far more cohesive, meaning it tends to stay together, rather than liquid.
 Most silicone won’t leave the implant in the case of a rupture.
 People generally feel silicone implants feel more like natural breast tissue.